At 6:00 pm on Tuesday 20 July, South Australia commenced a 7 day lockdown. Learn about restrictions.

 Why the road works must be monitored

-The Department of Planning, Transport and Infrastructure monitors all roadworks that may infringe on or reduce traffic flow to:
+The Department for Infrastructure and Transport monitors all roadworks that may infringe on or reduce traffic flow to:

 - ensure the road is not damaged